Lovinity/wwsu/README.md

 |--|--|
 | dj | number (optional; the ID of the DJ to get XP / remotes for.
 If not provided, the endpoint will simply return "OK" but will subscribe to the xp event if the request was a socket.) |
 #### Response 200
-        [
         {
+            "startOfSemester": "2018-05-29T18:13:01.763Z", // ISO date string of the configured start of current semester.
+Clients are advised not to count remote credits where createdAt is before this date.
+            data: [
+                {
                     "createdAt": "2018-05-29T18:13:01.763Z", // ISO date string of when the XP was earned "updatedAt": "2018-05-29T18:13:01.763Z",
                     "ID": 7,
                     "dj": 5, // ID of the DJ that this record applied to "type": "remote", // Either "xp" for XP, or "remote" for remote credits.
 Could also be "add-dj" which is a blank entry to register a new DJ in the system.
                     "subtype": "remote-sports", // A monikor to further categorize the reason for the earned XP or remotes.
                     "description": null, // A description provided for this record.
 Could be null.
                     "amount": 1 // Number of XP or remote credits earned in this record.
 Could be negative and could be a float.
                 },
                 ...
             ]
+        }
 #### Response 200 OK
 ### /xp/remove
 Removes an XP record (removes XP / remote credits). **Requires Authorization**.